LucasZNK/restore/README.md

 ## How it works

-The tool looks for commits with the special format `[SAVE #N] Description`.
-These act as bookmarks in your Git history that you can easily navigate and restore to.
+The tool shows all recent commits and lets you navigate and restore to any of them.
+Simple interactive Git browsing without command-line complexity.

 ## Installation